-We all need things to do with the kids at home that doesn’t break the bank (or our spirits!)
-Here are 9 fun things to with kids at home.
+We all need things to do with kids at home that won’t break the bank!
+Here are ten fun things to do with your kids at home.

 I am constantly thinking of fun things to do with kids at home that don’t require a yard or expensive supplies and that will actually keep them occupied and not have them climbing the walls after 2 seconds.

-These are all pretty frugal activities as money is tight right now (me, along with the rest of the world!).
+These are all pretty frugal activities as money is tight right now (me and the rest of the world!).
 It has been a challenge, to say the least.
 I have definitely had to be pretty creative and think out of the box.
-While I wanted to do fun things with my kids, I still needed to be mindful of how much it was costing me.
+While I wanted to do fun things with my kids, I still needed to be mindful of how much it cost me.

 Ice Block Fun

 This one takes a bit of pre-planning (at least 2 days).

 Take a clear container and find some small items around the house (something like a Lego, a magnet, a toy animal).
 Place it in the container, and cover the items with water, half-way up the container.
 Freeze.
 Once it is mostly frozen, do the same thing again- this time until the water reaches the top of the container.
 Freeze.

 Once it’s frozen, it’s time for a treasure hunt.
 Set the kids up in an empty space and give them the ice block.
 Have them try to get the toys out using warm water and syringes.
 They fill the syringe with warm water and let it melt the ice around the toys.